 A unique take on the concept of ‘Indoor/Outdoor’ furniture is perhaps unintentionally offered in British artist Jonathan Trayte’s recent exhibit of sculptural art furniture, MelonMelonTangerine, at Freidman Benda Gallery.
 Intended to transport the viewer to an otherworldly botanical garden, pieces like the Black Dakota Lamp (2019) combine industrial materials such as stainless steel, bronze, polymer compound, and reinforced plastics, and brass leaver, with a base covered in crushed glass, and blown-glass light sconces to create an eclectic light-emitting tree.

 This and other works in the collection were inspired by Trayte’s recent 2000-mile road trip through the Western United States.
 With a keen perception and eye for the obscure, the artist finds the surreal in our everyday surroundings and within the fabric of daily life.
 Realized while in isolation amidst the current pandemic, he recalls hazy visions of sedimentary rock formations, Joshua trees, lichens, silver cholla cacti and prickly pear fruits to inform this new body of work.
 We are excited to be featuring more whimsical works from MelonMelonTangerine in the coming weeks!

-Eye On Design: Mattia Bonetti’s Liquid Gold Cabinet
+Continue reading Eye On Design: Mattia Bonetti’s Liquid Gold Cabinet

 Continuing with it recent series of amazing art exhibits, Paul Kasmin Gallery on Tenth Avenue is currently hosting Indoor | Outdoor, an exhibition of new functional sculptures by Mattia Bonetti, on view through May 4th, 2013.
 If you love the space where Modern Furniture Design becomes Fine Art, this is a Must See exhibit!